How to start running again after a break

 Take what you see on social media with a grain of salt

 Experts would largely agree that today's day and age of social media has absolutely contributed to runners struggling to get back in the right mental state after a long break from running.
 It's so easy to fall into a comparison trap and feel like you need to rush to do more based on what you see everyone else doing.
-(And I've certainly been guilty of falling into this trap myself.)
+It’s easy to think that the how to get back into running is just to do what everyone else is doing - and I've certainly been guilty of falling into this trap myself.

 If this sounds like you, take a step back and ask yourself: Do Instagram and Strava add more stress to your life than enjoyment?
-Consider limiting the time you spend on these apps, as well as how much you divulge about your own training.
+Consider limiting the time you spend on these apps when you’re starting to run again, as well as how much you divulge about your own training.
 Unfollow certain accounts if you find that they make you feel bad about yourself and don't add value to your daily life.

 Reconvene with your training partners or running clubs